deefrawley/Flow.Launcher.Plugin.GenConvert/README.md

 | ------------------------------------------------------------- | -------------------------------------------------- |
 | `gc <amount> <from unit abbreviation> <to unit abbreviation>` | Convert the amount of the from unit to the to unit. |

+The from and to unit are case sensitive.

 Just entering the keyword will give you the full list of units to choose from in Flow.
+If you want to remove the keyword for this plugin and have it return results when you simply start entering a number then go to the Plugin settings and turn this helper text off.

 Entering the keyword, amount and from unit will give you a subset list of units the from unit can be converted to
 #### Units